-What is Rayon Fabric and Is It Sustainable?
+What Is Rayon Fabric & Is It Sustainable?

-Rayon: all the rage or worth removing from our sustainable fashion wardrobes?
+Is rayon fabric worth all the rage—or worth removing from our sustainable fashion wardrobes?

 In this article, we’ve explored the ins and outs of this cellulosic fiber, how it shapes up against natural fibers, and how it might not be as “natural” as some brands claim.
-Use the quick links to jump to different topics.

 This one’s easy: rayon = viscose and viscose = rayon.

-While these are one and the same and viscose and rayon can be used interchangeably, you’re more likely to see “viscose” on the label of luxury garments, or if you’re shopping in Europe.
+While these are one and the same and can be used interchangeably, you’re more likely to see “viscose” on the label of luxury garments, or if you’re shopping in Europe.

-In fact, it was first known as “artificial silk” shortly after being discovered by English chemist Sir Joseph Swan in 1855.
+In fact, it was first known as “artificial silk”.

 What is rayon made of?

 Not so fast.
-Let’s rewind on rayon and first see how the fabric is made.
+Let’s rewind and see how rayon is made.

 Rayon may start out as wood pulp, but the natural ingredient doesn’t stay “natural” for long.

 This process of becoming a semi-synthetic fabric is long and far outside the realm of nature.

 How is viscose fabric made?

-3. The cellulose is squeezed between two rollers to form a sheet, which is then crumbled into “white crumb.”
+- The alkali cellulose is squeezed between two rollers to form a sheet, which is then crumbled into “white crumb.”

-According to the National Institutes of Health, it’s a human carcinogen when inhaled in a mist (i.e. used occupationally).
+According to the National Institutes of Health, it’s a human carcinogen when inhaled in a mist.

-The colorless liquid has been used in the production of rayon for as long as it’s been around, about 150 years of evidence showing how harmful it is for workers.
+Most concerning of all rayon manufacturing chemicals is carbon disulfide, a colorless liquid with about 150 years of evidence showing how harmful it is for workers.

-Carbon disulfide is necessary to remove the cellulose to allow it to be further transformed into rayon, but it also has a unique and undesirable effect on humans.
+Carbon disulfide is necessary to remove the cellulose to allow it to be further transformed into rayon, but it also has an undesirable effect on humans.

-Which is the production of a toxic degenerative brain disease causing adverse effects on the nervous system.
-This may manifest chronically in subtle personality changes, dizziness, anxiety, anorexia, vision changes, and Parkinsonian paralysis.
+It causes a degenerative brain disease and subsequent adverse effects on the nervous system.
+These may manifest chronically in subtle personality changes, dizziness, anxiety, anorexia, vision changes, and Parkinsonian paralysis.

-Outside of the nervous system, it may also produce acute complications for the kidneys, blood, nerves, heart, liver, eyes, and skin, and lead to mental deterioration and insanity to those exposed long term.
+It may also produce acute complications for the kidneys, blood, nerves, heart, liver, eyes, and skin, and lead to mental deterioration and insanity to those exposed long term.

 In Fake Silk: The Lethal History of Viscose Rayon, Paul David Blanc writes: